Skip to main content

 Community Outreach

-• The Community Outreach At Large subcommittee manages and coordinates our ongoing volunteer projects with partner agencies (such as Deacon’s Closet and Soup Kitchen) as well as our recurring, annual outreach projects (such as the Family Focus Holiday Gift Drive and the MLK Day of Service).
+• Community Outreach At Large - Manages and coordinates our ongoing volunteer projects with partner agencies (such as Deacon’s Closet and Soup Kitchen) as well as our recurring, annual outreach projects (such as the Family Focus Holiday Gift Drive and the MLK Day of Service).

-• The Contributions subcommittee carefully selects the recipients for the charitable funds raised by the club.
+• Contributions - Carefully selects the recipients for the charitable funds raised by the club.
 Committee members evaluate grant applications submitted by area non-profits, meeting intensely in mid-winter.
 Two years of club experience are required to serve on this committee.

-• Every April, the Dreams Delivered subcommittee transforms our clubhouse into a very special prom boutique by providing new and nearly new formal dresses, accessories and shoes free of charge to any Evanston Township High School girl.
+• Dreams Delivered - Transforms our clubhouse into a very special prom boutique every April.
+We provide new and nearly new formal dresses, accessories and shoes free of charge to any Evanston Township High School girl.
 Dreams Delivered committee members will participate in Community Outreach At Large, with occasional additional subcommittee meetings prior to the event.

-• Members of the Sewing Circle subcommittee meet monthly to create baby layettes, cancer comfort pillows, and adaptive clothing for injured U.S. service personnel.
+• Sewing Circle - Meets monthly to create baby layettes, cancer comfort pillows, and adaptive clothing for injured U.S. service personnel.
 Daytime availability is important to serve on this committee.

 Philanthropy

 The Philanthropy Functional Area is tasked with fundraising projects for both contributions and for the club.
 We support local non-profits through grants awarded by the Contributions subcommittee and raise money for our historic clubhouse and our Membership.
-We accomplish this via FIVE (5) major subcommittees:
+We accomplish this through the following subcommittees:

 • WCE Holiday Bazaar – The WCE Holiday Bazaar subcommittee works from June to November on the coordination and planning of our three-day juried artisan gift fair, the proceeds of which are awarded by the Contributions subcommittee to various community organizations.